FGugole/UQ_covid19/EasyVVUQ/README.md

 The campaigns meant to provide the data for this analysis have to be excuted using the `RandomSampler` of the EasyVVUQ library.

 ### Sobol indices
-The first order Sobol indices are computed with the script `sobol_indices.py`.
+The first order Sobol indices are computed with the scripts `sobol_indices_*.py`.
 By selecting different campaign states, the Sobol indices of all strategies can be computed.
-Execute this script by typing on terminal `> python3 sobol_indices.py`.
+Execute this script by typing on terminal, e.g., `> python3 sobol_indices_IL.py`.

 To compute the Sobol indices via the Saltelli algorithm, it is necessary to apply the `QMCAnalysis` object of the EasyVVUQ library.
 Note that `QMCAnalysis` will work only if the campaign used the `MCSampler` (or the `QMCSampler` although the latter is not of interest here)